Minimum Necessary Standard

 A security model where access to data and features is determined by the user's assigned role (admin, provider, staff) within an organization.
 Admins can manage all settings, providers see patient data for their patients, and staff have limited access.
 RBAC enforces the HIPAA Minimum Necessary Standard.

-See how minimum necessary standard works in Formisoft
+Discover how minimum necessary standard works with Formisoft

-Try it free for 14 days.
-No credit card required.
+Try Formisoft free for 14 days.
+No credit card required—instant setup!